How to Create a Fashion Product Photography Style Guide

 In the fashion product photography of today, perhaps the greatest challenge is dealing with high volumes of imagery.
 Brands in fashion eCommerce need an enormous quantity of digital assets, from content for PR to marketing, vendor platforms, social media and more.

 A few photos of a product simply isn’t enough.
 Now the market demands more innovative imagery, from packshots to 360 spins, product videos and eCommerce 3D models.
 We want consumers to have a virtual product in-hand, and for this we need more images than ever.

 We often also need to collate product information and attach it to files.
 This includes recording things like weight, packaging, instructions and other standard or required information.
 All of this we need to streamline into our studio workflow to ensure optimal productivity.

-Taking it a step further, many eCommerce photo studios are switching from traditional flash lighting to constant LED lighting.
+Taking it a step further, many studios who produce eCommerce photography are switching from traditional flash lighting to constant LED lighting.
 This allows for photography of a model / product without having to move from a stills set to a video set to create 360° product content.

 PhotoRobot uses a combination of flash and LED lighting strictly for this purpose.
 With remote camera control integrated into our software, we can also quickly change from stills to video settings.
 We can change file types, control lighting, automate processes, and much more.